Working with uDALES facet data in MATLAB¶

 title('Area-averaged surface energy balance for sidewalls')

-% average over entire time-range
+% average over entire time-range, merge short-term time average to

 figure